Amandeep-tech/milk-tracker-backend/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the Amandeep Ji License :/